Global Existence and Completeness of Classical Solutions in Higher Dimensional Einstein-Klein-Gordon System: Introduction

 \subsection{Structure of the Paper}

 The structure of this paper is the following.
 In section \ref{sec2}, we construct the Einstein-scalar system in higher dimensions ($D\geq 4$).
 We use the coordinate system according to metric (\ref{metric}).
 Then, we construct the Einstein equation and the equation of motion respectively.
 In the last part, we use the ansatz function (\ref{h}) and (\ref{htilde}) to reduce the equation of motion into a single first-order evolution equation as the main equation of this problem.
 In section \ref{sec3}, we give the setup to prove the existence of classical solution consist of local and global existence.
 We employ the contraction mapping principle in the appropriate Banach space.
 This gives some arguments to prove the existence of the global solution in view of Banach fixed theorem.
 In the end of this section, we state the main theorem of global existence.
-In section \ref{sec4}, we study the completeness properties of the space-time along the time-like lines.
-Here, we introduce a mass-like function $M$ for $D\geq 4$ in Bondi coordinates.
-Then, we proof that $M$ is a monotonically nondecreasing function of $r$ at each $u$, and also a monotonically nonincreasing function of $u$.
-Finally, we show that the completeness of space-time along the future directed time-like lines outward to a region which resembles the event horizon of the black hole.
+In section \ref{sec4}, we study the completeness properties of the spacetime along the timelike lines.
+Finally, we write down the detailed calculation in the Appendix.